aha-oretama/spring-boot.simpleFilterProvider.demo/README.md

-# simpleFilterProvider.demo
+# spring-boot.simpleFilterProvider.demo
-This is the sample for filtering fields of api response body.
+This is spring-boot sample for filtering fields of api response body.